jayzheng98/jayzheng98.github.io/_pages/cv.md

 - **[Verification and recurrence of \*\*\*\*\* vulnerability in the wireless communication system of China Urban Rail Transit](/projects/project1)** <br>
 **<font size='4'>Time:</font>**&ensp;<font size='4'>2022.04.15 - Now &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;</font> **<font size='4'>Role:</font>**&ensp;<font size='4'>Principal Investigator</font> <br>
-**<font size='4'>Abstract:</font>**&ensp;<font size='4'>After preliminary theoretical research, a high-risk vulnerability in the subway communication system was found.
-Thus a confidential project is established, which mainly includes: building a pseudo base-station experimental platform for the recurrence and verification of the <u>man-in-the-middle</u> attack against the LTE communication of subway</font>
+**<font size='4'>Abstract:</font>**&ensp;<font size='4'>A high-risk vulnerability (CNNVD-202204-3571) in the subway communication system is proposed by our preliminary theoretical research.
+Then a confidential project is established, and aims to build a pseudo base-station experimental platform for the recurrence of the <u>man-in-the-middle</u> attack against the LTE communication of subway</font>
 <br>

 - **[Cybersecurity threat analysis and prediction of high-speed railway signal system based on knowledge graph](/projects/project2)** <br>